gradle/gradle/design-docs/manipulate-dependency-metadata.md

 For example, allow `default` or `null` to be used as the version in dependency notation, and allow a rule to map this to some version selector.

-## Story: declarative substitution of group and module
+## Story: declarative substitution of group, module and version

-Allow substitutions to be expressed declaratively, rather than imperatively as a rule.
+Allow some substitutions to be expressed declaratively, rather than imperatively as a rule.